A man and woman walk through a field crop at sunset. An agricultural drone flies overhead, sending data to the woman’s laptop.

 Visit UM Connect

-Step 2.
-Confirm access to the Agriculture Career & Co-op module
+2. Confirm access to the Ag & Food Sci Career & Co-op module

-Accounts need special permission to view the Faculty's module within the UM Connect portal.
-Once you log-in, confirm that you are able to view/access the "Agriculture Career & Co-op" module found on the left navigation menu.
+Once you log-in, confirm that you are able to view/access the "Ag & Food Sci Career & Co-op" module found on the left navigation menu.

-If you are having trouble viewing/accessing this module, contact the Co-operative Education Coordinator for additional assistance.
+If you are having trouble viewing/accessing this module, contact the Co-operative Education Coordinator at agcoop@umanitoba.ca for assistance.
+Only students enrolled in the Faculty of Agricultural and Food Sciences have access, and new admits are loaded into the system each term.

-After gaining access to the Agriculture Career & Co-op module in UM Connect, click on "Agriculture Co-op" and complete a formal application form for the work term you wish to join.
+Once you have access to the Ag & Food Sci Career & Co-op module in UM Connect, click on "Ag & Food Sci Co-op" and complete a formal application form.

-For example: If you wish to have your first work placement in Summer 2023, submit an application for the Summer 2023 Placement Intake.
+Co-op intake occurs annually in the fall.
+If you wish to have your first work placement in Summer 2025, submit an application during the Fall 2024 Intake.

 Contact Us